Nom-nom-hub/arc-kit/templates/commands/define.md

     4. Fill User Scenarios & Testing section with adaptive considerations If no clear user flow: ERROR "Cannot determine user scenarios"
     5. Generate Adaptive Functional Requirements
-       Each requirement must be testable and capable of evolution Use reasonable defaults for unspecified details (document assumptions in Assumptions section)
+       Each requirement must be testable, verifiable, and capable of evolution Use reasonable defaults for unspecified details (document assumptions in Assumptions section)
     6. Define Adaptive Success Criteria
        Create measurable, technology-agnostic outcomes that can evolve Include both quantitative metrics (time, performance, volume) and qualitative measures (user satisfaction, task completion)
        Each criterion must be verifiable without implementation details
+    7. **CRITICAL**: Define Verification Requirements for each feature (how to test/verify functionality)
+       - Include specific test scenarios for each requirement
+       - Define expected inputs, outputs, and behaviors
+       - Specify edge cases and error conditions to validate
-    7. Identify Adaptive Key Entities (if data involved) that can evolve
+    8. Identify Adaptive Key Entities (if data involved) that can evolve
-    8. Return: SUCCESS (adaptive spec ready for adaptive planning)
+    9. Return: SUCCESS (adaptive spec ready for adaptive planning)

 5. Write the specification to SPEC_FILE using the adaptive template structure, replacing placeholders with concrete details derived from the feature description (arguments) while preserving section order and headings.